These old-fashioned oatmeal raisin cookies are a classic. Crispy on the outside, chewy on the inside, these cookies are a nostalgic favourite.

 - In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl using a hand mixer, beat the butter until smooth and creamy, 1 to 2 minutes.
 Beat in the granulated and brown sugars on medium speed, until light and fluffy, about 2 to 3 minutes.
 Reduce mixer speed to low and beat in the eggs, 1 at a time, until each is fully mixed in.
 Scrape down the sides of the bowl.
 Gradually add the flour mixture, beating until thoroughly combined, and scraping down the sides of the bowl and paddle as needed.
 Add the oats and raisins and mix lightly until they are evenly distributed in the dough.

-- *Note: If you like thicker, chewier cookies, cover dough and refrigerate for 30 minutes.
-Be sure to keep dough refrigerated between batches, as well.
-If you like your cookies thinner and crispier, proceed to start baking dough right away.
+- Tip!
+If you like thicker, chewier cookies, cover the dough and refrigerate for 30 minutes.
+Be sure to keep the dough refrigerated between batches, as well.
+If you like your cookies thinner and crispier, proceed to start baking the dough right away without refrigeration.

 - Using an ice cream scoop or a spoon and your hands, form dough into 2-inch balls.
-If you’d like neat round cookies, be sure to make a neat round ball.
-Place onto the baking sheets, evenly spacing them to fit 6 -8 balls on the sheet.
+Place onto the baking sheets leaving at least 2 inches between the dough balls.
+Lightly flatten the balls with the palm of your hand.

-- Bake the cookies for 10 minutes, then rotate the baking sheets from front to back and continue to bake until the edges of the cookies are golden brown and the centers are puffed and feel set when lightly touched, 8 to 12 additional minutes for 2-inch balls (18-22 minutes total baking time).
-If you’ve made smaller balls than 2-inches, cooking time will be less.
+- Bake the cookies for 10-15 minutes or until the edges of the cookies are golden brown and the centres are puffed and feel set when lightly touched.
+(The larger 2-inch ball cookies need 11-12 minutes in my oven.
+If you've made smaller balls the cooking time will be less.
 Be sure to watch closely for the first batch to gauge cooking time.
-The cookies might seem slightly under-baked, but they will crisp as they cool.
+The cookies might look slightly under-baked in the centres, but they will crisp as they cool.

-- Remove the sheets from the oven and cool completely on a wire rack.
-Continue baking the rest of the dough (be sure the baking sheets are completely cool before reusing to bake additional cookies).
+- Remove the cookies from the oven and immediately transfer to a wire rack to cool completely.
+Continue baking the rest of the dough, allowing the cookie sheet to cool somewhat before baking additional batches.

 This is the 5th time I’m making these cookies (a batch is in the oven as Im writing this) and the flavour is always on point (that’s why I keep making them) but the texture isn’t there :(